intrepid-geophysics/geomodeller.examples/README.md

 There is cross over to the geophysics processing available within Intrepid using the same philosophy and approach

 A lot more access to processing and auto-generating interpretions from geophysical datasets are accessible via this same protbuf messaging system.

+## Create Task Files From An Existing Project

+With V4.0, you can now convert any Geomodeller geology model back to its original sparse observations and the creation steps for defining the formations, faults and the geological pile.
+File>Save batch script Options for refactoring your model, to eliminate any sections are also supported.

 ## API